OCR-D/ocr-d.github.io/docs/guide.md

 ### `ocrd bashlib`

-To get the filename of the shell lib, use `ocrd bashlib filename`, which you can use to source the shell code in a wrapper script.
+To get the filename of the shell lib, use `ocrd bashlib filename`, which you can employ to source the shell code in a wrapper script.
 After sourcing this script you will have access to a number of shell functions that begin with `ocrd__`.

 The only function you definitely need is `ocrd__wrap` which parses an